tkaagent/agentic-ai-workshop/uc8-health/README.md

 #### 2. Manual - Create a document

 You must create a markdown document where you define the health of your network.
-HEALTH.CHECK.md in the utils folder if you want to stay consistent to our git repo.
+Name it as you want, e.g. `HEALTH.CHECK.md` and place it in the `utils/` folder to stay consistent to our git repo.

-Please briefly look at CONFIG.BLAME.md and then look more thorough look at CORE.DUMPS.md to see examples of other context files.
+Please briefly look at `CONFIG.BLAME.md` and then look more thorough look at `CORE.DUMPS.md` to see examples of other context files.

 At the top write the purpose of the health check.
 You may want to write one for a specific protocol across the network or to look at specific devices.
 If you want you can use the first part of the core dump file and state that the existence of a core dump is considered a RED ALERT.
 You decide the metrics Claude will use.

 Have fun and here are various Junos commands that may be of interest:
 - show system information